Aran77/Yodel-Tracking-Scraper/README.md

 ~~Import from FTP, using Linnwork order managment to export the previous days processed orders to ftp~~

-Implement multi-page tabs that show different statuses.
-For instance, One for 'pending consignments', one for 'delivered consignments' and one for 'lost but claimed for' consignments
+~~Implement multi-page tabs that show different statuses.
+For instance, One for 'pending consignments', one for 'delivered consignments' and one for 'lost but claimed for' consignments~~

-Search Function - Super easy
+~~Search Function - Super easy~~

+~~Creat email body copy and paste ~~